 This course introduces students to the role of management in golf facilities operations.
 Emphasis is on the administration of course procedures, tee times and retail space.
 Pro shop operations and the impact on customer and player relations is analyzed.
 Player performance analysis and instructional methodology is also discussed.

 Prerequisite(s): HOSP3050.

-Offered at Miami, Providence

-4.5 Quarter Credit Hours

 SEE3085 Turfgrass Management